top of page

-This blog provides information on the new permit rules that were introduced in 2003, the selection of trekking agencies and the hiring of guides and porters.
+This blog provides information on the selection of trekking agencies and the hiring of guides and porters.
 Click here to read my other blogs about the Everest Base Camp and Everest 3 Passes treks.

 Contents